mattnev17/nORF-VEP-annotation/README.md

     chmod u+x bedToGenePred
     chmod u+x gtfToGenePred
     ```
+4. Download of clone `gtfMaker.R` from this repository.
-4. Generate nORFs bed file (`noInFrame_19.bed` and/or `noInFrame_38.bed`) files from https://github.com/PrabakaranGroup/nORF-data-prep
+5. Generate nORFs bed file (`noInFrame_19.bed` and/or `noInFrame_38.bed`) files from https://github.com/PrabakaranGroup/nORF-data-prep
-5. Download VCF files of interest
+6. Download VCF files of interest
 For examples here we will show COSMIC coding variants and gnomAD exomes as examples.
 For COSMIC [register](https://cancer.sanger.ac.uk/cosmic/download) then unzip and download the coding `.vcf` file to a new directory called `Cosmic`.
 For [gnomAD](https://gnomad.broadinstitute.org/downloads) download the exomes `.vcf` files.

 ## Process nORFs bed file into a usable GTF file for custom annotations